Jasleen01/Markdown-Basics/README.md

 >
 > *Did you get it?*

-**LISTS**
+**5.LISTS**

 -   ORDERED LISTS

 These lists always start from 1. e.g

-  1. Item 1
+1\.
+Item 1
 2. Item 2
 1. Item 3
 6. Item 4

 The list would appear like:

 1. Item 1
 2. Item 2
-  1. Item 3
+3. Item 3
-  6. Item 4
+4. Item 4

 **Another way out there**

 1. Item 1
-      1.sub-item 1
+    1.  sub-item 1
-      2.sub-item 2
+    2.  sub-item 2
-  2.Item 2
+2. Item 2
-  3.Item 3
+3. Item 3
+4. Item 4

 The list will appear like:

 1. Item 1
     1.  sub-item 1
     2.  sub-item 2
 2. Item 2
-1. Item 3
+3. Item 3
-6. Item 4
+4. Item 4

 Use just need to indent some spaces to begin your sub-list as shown above..

 -   UNORDERED LISTS

-Dashes(-),asterisks(*) or plus signs(+) are used to make unordered lists.e.g
+Dashes(-),asterisks(\*) or plus signs(+) are used to make unordered lists.e.g

 \- item 1
-\- item 2
+- item 2
-\+ item 3
++ item 3
 \* item 4

 The output is:

 -   item 1
 -   item 2
-+ item 3
+-   item 3
-* item 4
+-   item 4

 **Another way out there**

 \- item 1
-       \- sub-item1
+   - sub-item1
-       \- sub-item 2
+   - sub-item 2
-\- item 2
+- item 2
-\+ item 3
++ item 3
 \* item 4

 It would appear like:

 -   item 1
     -   sub-item1
     -   sub-item 2
 -   item 2
-+ item 3
+-   item 3
-* item 4
+-   item 4

 **Also other elements can be used along with lists.**

 **6.CODE**

-If you want to denote a word or a phrase as code,enclose it in backticks(`)e.g
+If you want to denote a word or a phrase as code,enclose it in backticks(\`)e.g

-At command prompt write \`vim Template.md`
+At command prompt write \`vim Template.md\`

 Output will be: